How to Build an Online Community

 If you’ve engaged in online community building before, it’s easier to build trust, as you can showcase your record of success and use it to onboard new members.

-Step 5 – Make the Rewards Apparent
+Step 5 – Introduce Rewards

 Step 6 – Continue Building